frctl/fractal.build/docs/guide/09-web/06-configuration.md

 ### static.mount

 Virtual path prefix for the files that are served from the static asset directory specified in the `static.path` option.
-See the {{ link('@static-assets', 'static assets') }} documentation for more details.
+See the {{ link('@web#static-assets', 'static assets') }} documentation for more details.

 ```js
 fractal.web.set('static.path', 'project-assets');